 The PhD is within the framework of the ONS “Beyond 2011” programme.
 This programme aims at investigating alternative ways to conduct the census.
-The rapidly changing society and the evolving user needs may require more timely information about the society than the traditional 10-year census data.
+The changing society and the evolving user needs may require more information about society than the traditional 10-year census data.

-While the traditional census is based on complete enumeration, the feasibility of an alternative solution highly depends on the information available from surveys and administrative data sources.
+While the traditional census is based on complete enumeration, an alternative solution depends on the information from surveys and administrative data sources.
 The PhD intends to make a contribution to the statistical disclosure control challenges of the alternative census.

 However, the statistical disclosure control methods might apply to the underlying microdata prior to tabulation and therefore the disclosure risk of the microdata has also an important role in the research.

 Economic and Social Research Council and Office for National Statistics